 - ¼ cup water

-- 2 tbsp salted butter or use plant based butter
+- 2 tablespoons salted butter or use plant based butter

 - ¼ cup agave or honey, or granulated sugar

 - Combine 1 cup flour, dry yeast and salt in bowl of your stand mixer fitted with the paddle attachment and stir until blended.

 - Combine milk, water, butter, and agave in a small microwave-safe bowl.
 Microwave in 20 second increments until very warm but not hot to the touch.
 Add to flour mixture.

 - Mix for 2 minutes on medium speed, scraping the sides of the bowl as needed.
 Add in ½ cup more flour mix for 2 more minutes on high speed.
 Stir in just enough of the remaining flour (¾ to 1 cup) so that the dough will form into a ball.